 After formal incorporation into Sheffield University Management School in 2008, this previously separate internationally renowned institute undertakes research on human behaviour, cognition and emotions in diverse work contexts.
 Its highly-acclaimed academics also teach our prestigious MSc Occupational Psychology programme.
 The aim of the research programme of the Institute of Work Psychology (IWP) is to combine scientific quality with practical relevance; in scientific terms the emphasis is on developing and testing theory about the effects of work on employee well-being and performance, and doing so by using rigorous quantitative and qualitative methods, with particular emphasis being placed on the use of longitudinal and change studies.
 IWP also advances knowledge on themes such as bullying, sexism and diversity in the workplace.

-Led by Sheffield University Management School, much of the research of LSCM (Logistics and Supply Chain Management) goes beyond the boundaries of the University – partnering up with research users in the public and private sector, locally, nationally and internationally, to help them to rethink and develop their models and methods for supply chains, consumption and production, and information management systems to make them more environmentally sustainable.
+Led by Sheffield University Management School, much of the research of OMDS goes beyond the boundaries of the University – partnering up with research users in the public and private sector, locally, nationally and internationally, to help them to rethink and develop their models and methods for supply chains, consumption and production, and information management systems to make them more sustainable.

 Research Clusters and Groups

 BRISTT’s research focuses on the impact that consumption, services and technology have on societal wellbeing and the environment.

 The Organizational Studies research cluster explores the dynamics that influence processes of organising and organisations and engages with underrepresented voices in management and organisational studies.